A programming language designed for AI agents to write kernel code

 new gives defaults.
 Set properties directly.
 Call functions.
 Dead simple.

-import for compile-time linking. load for runtime hot-swap modules.
+import for compile-time linking. load is specified for future runtime hot-swap modules.

 | Feature | Why Not |